-- (3) TSR is cumulative for the measurement period beginning on December 31, 2019, the date our common stock began trading on the Nasdaq Stock Market, and ending on December 31, 2023, calculated in accordance with Item 201(e) of Regulation S-K. The Russell 2000 Index for purposes of this table is the same as determined under Item 201(e) of Regulation S-K and described in Item 5 of our Form 10-K for the year ended December 31, 2023.
+- (3) TSR is cumulative for the measurement period beginning on December 31, 2019, the last trading day before the earliest fiscal year in the table), and ending on December 31, 2024, calculated in accordance with Item 201(e) of Regulation S-K. The Russell 2000 Index for purposes of this table is the same as determined under Item 201(e) of Regulation S-K and described in Item 5 of our Form 10-K for the year ended December 31, 2024.
 We have chosen to use the Russell 2000 Index rather than an industry or line-of-business index because we do not believe our company is comparable to companies in a particular industry or line-of-business such as after-market automotive product companies and we have not used a peer group of companies because our major competitors are either much larger than we are or their competitive products constitute small lines of business for these companies or other competitors are private companies. - (4) Presented in thousands.
-Reflects "Net Income" in the Company's Consolidated Statements of Income included in the Company's Annual Report on From 10-K for the year ended December 31, 2023.

-(5) Presented in thousands.
+Reflects "Net Income" in the Company's Consolidated Statements of Income included in the Company's Annual Report on From 10-K for the year ended December 31, 2024. - (5) Presented in thousands.
 The SEC rules require that the pay versus performance disclosure include an unranked list of three to seven performance measures that the Company considers to be its most important measures used to align compensation actually paid to the NEOs to a company's performance.
-The table below represent the unranked list of the "most important" financial measures the Company used to align compensation actually paid to our NEOs for fiscal year 2023 to the Company's performance:
+The table below represent the unranked list of the "most important" financial measures the Company used to align compensation actually paid to our NEOs for fiscal year 2024 to the Company's performance: